raphaelchang/facenet-ros/README.md

 # facenet-ros
-Face recognition in ROS using FaceNet and MTCNN implementation in Tensorflow from https://github.com/davidsandberg/facenet.
+Face recognition for ROS using FaceNet and MTCNN Tensorflow implementation from https://github.com/davidsandberg/facenet.